MiningDAO/DeMine/test/TestPlan.md

 [x] [transfer batch]receive nft, token stats should be updated

 DeMineAgent State Update:
-- set reward token recipient from non owner should fail
+- set custodian, from non owner should fail
-- set reward token recipient, recipient should be updated
+- set custodian, recipient should be updated
-- set payment from non owner should fail
+[x] set payment from non owner should fail
-- set payment, payment info should be updated
+[x] set payment, payment info should be updated
+  - check isPaymentSupported()

 DeMineAgent Actions:
 - list